balfroim/MuTEd/README.md

 ## What you will find in this repository?

-In this GitHub repository, you will find the data collected during the experiment alongside the scripts to generate the tables and graphs shown in the master thesis document.
-You will also find the code for the SUT (an adapted version of the famous game 2048) that students tested.
+In this GitHub repository, you will find in the [Notebook directory](./Notebook) the data collected during the experiment alongside the scripts to generate the tables and graphs shown in the master thesis document.
+You will also find in the [SUT directory](./SUT) the code for the SUT (an adapted version of the famous game 2048) that students tested.

 ## Who is behind this project?